Dharmachakra: Buddha Dhamma and its modern Indian usage

-The dharmachakra is a symbol in the sramana religion of Budhha Dhamma.
+The dharmachakra is a symbol in the śramaṇa religion of Buddha Dhamma.

 Wheel symbolism was also used in Indian temples in places that underwent a religious transformation from Buddhism, such as Jagannath temple, whose deity is believed by some scholars to have a Buddhist origin.
 It also finds use in other ancient temples of Odisha, the most famous of which is the Konark Sun Temple.

 The 24 spoke Ashoka dharmachakra is present in the modern flag of India, representing the pan-Indian concept of Dharma.
 The modern State Emblem of India is a depiction of the Lion Capital of Ashoka (Sanchi), which includes the dharmachakra.
 An integral part of the emblem is the motto inscribed in Devanagari script: Satyameva Jayate (Truth Alone Triumphs).
 This is a quote from the Mundaka Upanishad, the concluding part of the Vedas.

 Sarvepalli Radhakrishnan, the first Vice President of India, stated that the Ashoka Chakra of India represents the "wheel of the law of dharma", as well as "Truth or satya", "Virtue" as well as "motion", as in the "dynamism of a peaceful change".